craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 #### Home Team Red Rover
 - See [[#Red Rover (Entrance Game)]]
 #### Spear Hall
-- A hallway flanked by viewports & spearholes.
+- A hallway flanked by viewports & spear-holes.
 Either set to manual operation for the joy of the Kobolds or automatic for the operation of unremarkable rooms.
 - On occasion, one end of the hall does not continue into the Hells further, forcing an adventurer who once passed the spears to do so again.
 - Spears extend once per round.
 A character who fails on a DC 15 Dex Save takes 2d8 + 1 piecing damage.
 #### Sprinting Boulder